PTG-Kitware/angel_system/unity/README.md

 ![Signing screen](docs/images/signing_method.PNG)

-5) Choose the app's output location and ensure the ARM64 architecture is selected.
+5) Choose the app's output location and ensure the ARM64 architecture is selected (the other architectures can be deselected).
 Click `Create` to create the package.

 ![Package screen](docs/images/package_configuration.PNG)